y1zhou/knowledge-base/content/series/time-series/4-nonstationary/4.2-arima/index.md

 ## Estimation, diagnosis and forecasting

 The procedure is exactly the same as before, except that we include a step of differencing now.

+### Estimation and diagnosis

 Using the ARIMA(1, 1, 1) series as an example:

 ```r
 set.seed(1)